clodoveu/BTTF_Clock/README.md

 and I ended up removing it.

 ### MPD / MPC
-The project uses MPD (Music Player Daemos) and MPC (Music Player Client), which run at the operating system level.
+The project uses MPD (Music Player Daemon) and MPC (Music Player Client), which run at the operating system level.
 Controls are simple calls to MPC with the appropriate command-line attribute using the call function of the processing Python module.